FOGProject/fog-docs/customization/ipxe/ipxe.rst

 Custom Background
 -----------------

-You can add a custom picture background
+You can add a custom picture background.

+Place the file in the following directory:
+``/var/www/fog/service/ipxe``

+And use a resolution of 800x600.

 -----------------
 Prelude for adding IPXE boot entries